kaboom748/esp8266_WLAN_PHY/README.md

 to be linear, symmetric, or constant-step.

 `K` is a raw hardware control code.
 The actual RF frequencies, wrap behavior, settling, jitter, phase behavior, occupied bandwidth, and unwanted emissions must be measured on the device.
+Project bench tests have not yet established a reliable usable FSK modem from this path, so FSK remains a software-path hypothesis requiring RF validation rather than a demonstrated modem.

 ---